OpenNebula/docs/source/administration/users_and_groups/showback.rst

 Set the VM Cost
 ================================================================================

-Each VM Template can optionally define a cost.
+Each VM Template can optionally define a cost (see the :ref:`syntax here <template_showback_section>`).
 The cost is defined as **cost per cpu per hour**, and **cost per memory MB per hour**.
 The cost units are abstract and their equivalent to monetary or other cost metrics have to be defined in each deployment.

 |showback_template_wizard|